-- After 1945 there was some re-building of the larger older docks on the south bank of the river, but the major emphasis was creating new facilities further downriver at Botlek.
+- After 1945, there was some re-building of the larger older docks on the south bank of the river, but the major emphasis was creating new facilities further downriver at Botlek.

 - By the 1950s, the port authority realized that these were inadequate to meet the demands of ever-larger oil tankers, and initially sought to build new terminals on the north bank of the river.
-The proposed sites were adjacent to urban development, and there was intense local opposition.
+The proposed sites were adjacent to urban development, with intense local opposition.
 The port authority then proposed development on reclaimed land south of the river, the Europoort complex.
 This was built in the 1960s and became the heart of Europe’s major oil refining and petrochemical industry.
 In 1962, the port surpassed New York to become the largest in the world.

 - Subsequent traffic growth in the 1990s resulted in the port authority proposing a new facility further out in the North Sea: Maasvlatke II.
 After years of opposition from environmentalists, the project began construction in 2008 and was made available in 2013.
 The first container terminal opened in 2015.
-By 2030 this phase is expected to be completed, leaving the Port of Rotterdam with few other options to grow outside the reconversion of existing facilities.
+By 2030, this phase is expected to be completed, leaving the Port of Rotterdam with few other options to grow outside the reconversion of existing facilities.